Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Navigating the System: Tips for Rockford Families

-Cannot emphasize this enough: Call (815) 964-1111 first.
+Cannot emphasize this enough: call (815) 964-1111 first.
 They are THE central hub for senior services in Winnebago County.
 Instead of making dozens of calls, make one.
-They’ll:- Assess your situation
+They’ll assess your situation, tell you what programs you qualify for, explain how to apply, sometimes help you apply directly, advocate on your behalf, and follow up to ensure you got connected.
+It’s free.
+It’s confidential.
+And it will save you enormous time and stress.

 Don’t Wait for a Crisis